briceonk/news-os/nws5000x-mame.md

 OK, now we can show the memory aliasing that arises from the MIPS memory addressing model.

-First, we'll write some garbage data to 0xC03f0000 (ksseg/kseg2, mapped, cached access to physical address 0x3f0000 due to how the MROM maps the address).
+First, we'll write some garbage data to 0xC03f0000 (ksseg/kseg2, mapped access to physical address 0x3f0000 due to how the MROM maps the address).
 The `me` command has a bunch of control characters, so most of that command is omitted.

 ```
 > me c03f0000
 <set to garbage data>